-A complex number is an extension of a real number.
+A complex number is an extension of a real number whose properties can be used to solve previous unsolvable problems and that model 2D geometry.
 Complex numbers appear in many engineering and math equations such as the Fundamental Theorem of Algebra, Euler’s Formula and the Mandelbrot Set.
-A complex number is denoted in the form shown below, where and are real numbers and .

 - Assume there is some number so that .

 - Give a home in the complex plane.

 The notation for a complex number is shown below, where and are real numbers and .
 When talking about the set of complex numbers, the symbol is used.

 The first assumption is that there exists some number that satisfies the equation .
 This by itself can be used in combination with the rules of algebra to solve previously unsolvable problems.
 However, a lot of the usefulness of a complex number comes from its application to two dimensional geometry in the coordinate plane.
 So first, we will give the notion of a complex number a home in the complex plane.

 The second assumption is that a complex number has a “home” in the complex plane and can be drawn as an arrow from the origin to some point in the plane.
 The vertical axis marks the complex part of the number and the horizontal axis marks the real part of the number.
 For example, the complex number is drawn as an arrow starting from the origin and going units to the right and units up as shown in the figure below.